GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-N:

 **-N**\ *prefix*
-    Determines the prefix of the batch file products and the sub-directory with job products (but see **-W**).
+    Determines the prefix of the batch file products and the sub-directory with all job products.

 .. _-T: